By Dr. Linda Lemasters

 HR Exchange.
 (2013, February).
 National Teacher Absence Data Shines Light on the High Costs of Missed Days.
 Downloaded on January 19, 2016 from https://www.tasb.org/Services/HR-Services/Hrexchange/2013/February-2013/B-Absences-Costly.aspx

 International Sanitary Supply Association.
 (2016).
 How Dirty Is Your Child’s School?
 Downloaded January 19, 2016 from http://www.issa.com/video#113

 Joseph, N., Waymack, N., & Zielaski, D. (2014, June).
 Roll Call: The Importance of Teacher Attendance.
 Downloaded on January 19, 2016 from http://www.nctq.org/dmsView/RollCall_TeacherAttendance

 Phillip R. Lee Institute for Health Policy Studies.
 (2009, December 3).
 The critical connection between student health and academic achievement: How schools and policy makers can achieve a positive impact.
 A Brief.
 California Education Supports Project.

 Linda Lemasters, Director, Education Facilities Clearinghouse

-Linda is an associate professor in the Graduate School of Education and Human Development of the George Washington University, where she advises students, directs student research, and directs a project at Taibah University in the Kingdom of Saudi Arabia.
+Linda is an associate professor in the Graduate School of Education and Human Development of The George Washington University.
 Her areas of expertise and research include educational planning, facilities management, and women CEOs.
 She actively conducts research concerning the effects of the facility on the student and teacher, publishes within her field, and has written or edited numerous books including School Maintenance & Renovation: Administrator Policies, Practices, and Economics and book chapters including a recent chapter, Places Where Children Play, published July, 2014 in Marketing the Green School: Form, Function, and the Future.